ipfs-shipyard/ipfs-deploy/README.md

   </a>
 </p>

 ## 🚨 WARNING: This is alpha software and very much in "works for me" status.
 APIs and CLI options will change.
-Use with caution, but please do, give feedback, and consider contributing :)
+Use with caution, but please use it, give feedback, and consider contributing :) If it works for you too, [please let me know on this issue](https://github.com/agentofuser/ipfs-deploy/issues/1 'feedback').

 The goal of `@agentofuser/ipfs-deploy` is to make it as easy as possible to deploy a static website to IPFS.